sanjaykrishna1212/RestaurantManagementSystem/README.md

 ## Development server

 ```
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` for a dev server or give any port
 ```

 ## Json server